manuelyllesca/class-relationships/README.md

 ### Hints for Usage:

-A class (e.g., Team) “IS-THE-WHOLE-OF” or “HAS-A” relationship with another class (e.g., Player).
-This means a class (“Whole”) can aggregate an already-existing instance of another class (“Part”) by holding a reference to it.
+An instance object of a class (e.g., Team) “IS-THE-WHOLE-OF” or “HAS-A” relationship with another instance object of a class (e.g., Player).
+This means a class (“Whole”) can aggregate an already-existing instance of another class (“Part”) to its instance by holding a reference to it.
 Since the “Part” instance is created independently outside the “Whole,” both “Whole” and “Part” are independently managed, and any changes the “Whole” makes to this shared “Part” instance will affect all other references to that same instance.
+In aggregation, the Whole doesn't own the instance/instantiates the instance in itself because "Part" instance may be used by other object instances of another types of classes and they may want to interact with "Part" instances.

 Typically, the “Whole” will aggregate the “Part” through its constructor or other methods.